-Before you contact Customer Support
+Before contacting Customer Support

-Before you decide to contact the customer support call center, be sure to take advantage of the resources available to you.
+Before you contact the Customer Support Call Center, be sure to take advantage of the resources available to you.
 These services are available 24 hours a day, 7 days a week.

 Sage 100 Contractor Help

 From anywhere within the software, you can access this comprehensive library of easy-to-find topics to learn more about specific procedures, topics, fields, or buttons.